 ADGM stands out as a leader in the arbitration community with its modern pro-arbitration framework that has been modelled on the UNCITRAL Model Law.
 This framework is superbly complimented by the ADGM Arbitration Centre (ADGMAC) which is equipped with state-of-the-art technology and hearing facilities and supported by outstanding infrastructure.
 Together, they provide the ideal forum for parties to resolve their arbitral disputes.

-There are many reasons why parties should choose ADGM as the place to resolve their arbitration disputes.
+There are many reasons why parties should choose ADGM as the place to resolve disputes through the use of arbitration proceedings.
 These include:

-Location: ADGM is strategically situated along the Belt and Road with Asia, Africa and Europe on its doorstep.
+- Location: ADGM is strategically situated along the East-West trade corridor with Asia, Africa and Europe on its doorstep.

-Enforcement: ADGM arbitral awards are enforceable under: the New York Convention in more than 150 countries; multi-lateral and bilateral treaties with certain countries; and memoranda of understanding with leading international common law jurisdictions.
+- Enforcement: ADGM arbitral awards are enforceable under the New York Convention in more than 150 countries and multi-lateral and bilateral treaties with certain countries.

-The Belt and Road initiative (or Belt and Road) encapsulates China’s goal of developing two major trade routes connecting Europe, Africa and Asia: the overland and historical Silk Road Economic Belt and the more recent Maritime Silk Road.
-The Belt and Road initiative has championed Chinese outbound investment in large-scale energy, rail, road and telecommunications projects resulting in numerous cross-border infrastructure projects and commercial transactions.
+- Belt and Road disputes: The Belt and Road initiative (or Belt and Road) encapsulates China’s goal of developing two major trade routes connecting Europe, Africa and Asia: the overland and historical Silk Road Economic Belt and the more recent Maritime Silk Road.
+Belt and Road has championed Chinese outbound investment in large-scale energy, rail, road and telecommunications projects resulting in numerous cross-border infrastructure projects and commercial transactions.
 Given ADGM’s strategic geographical location, it is a perfect choice for parties with a Belt and Road connection to resolve their disputes.